microsoft/vscode-docs/release-notes/latest.md

 ![yo code theme](images/0_9_0/yocodetheme.png)

-Copy the generated theme folder to a new folder under .vscode/extensions and restart VS Code.
+Copy the generated theme folder to a new folder under `.vscode/extensions` and restart VS Code.

 Open the Color Theme picker theme with `kb(workbench.action.selectTheme)`and you can see your theme in the dropdown.
+Arrow up and down to see a live preview of your theme.

 ![my theme](images/0_9_0/mytheme.png)

-##Editor - Performance
-The VS Code team contributed a [Pull Request](https://github.com/atom/node-oniguruma/pull/40) to [node-oniguruma](https://github.com/atom/node-oniguruma) that results in a nice performance improvement when colorizing/tokenizing.
+While building this, the VS Code team contributed a [Pull Request](https://github.com/atom/node-oniguruma/pull/40) to [node-oniguruma](https://github.com/atom/node-oniguruma) that results in a nice performance improvement when colorizing/tokenizing.
 Both the Atom and VS Code IDEs profit from this improvement.

 ## Debugging - Performance
 We improved stepping performance by loading the scopes and variables of stack frames lazily.
 This improvement is based on a protocol change that affects all debug adapters.